 Shana Siegal, “Transgenerational Trauma related to the History of Militarized Repression of Indigenous Populations in Canada”

 The Sue Rosenberg Zalk Endowed Fund Award of $4000.00 will be given to assist the scholarly research of a student enrolled in the Women’s Studies Certificate Program.
 While special consideration will be given to proposed research projects related to globalism and transnationalism, all proposals will be eligible.
 Awards will be granted on the basis of financial need and academic excellence.
 Preference will be given to students at the dissertation stage.

 Students who wish to be considered for the award should submit a copy of an unofficial transcript, their CV, a description of their project, and a letter of recommendation from the student’s advisor should be sent to firstname.lastname@example.org, with the student’s name and award name in the subject line.

 Submissions should be sent by email to:

-The prize will be announced at the beginning of the Spring 2020 semester.
+The prize will be announced in the middle of the Spring 2022 semester.